richard-smith-67/fast800v3/README.md

 Weight - 86kg

-8.45 am - 40g porridge, 250ml milk, 1 cup black coffee
+08.45 - 40g porridge, 250ml milk, 1 cup black coffee

 12.30 remainder of lentil and bacon soup from last night, handful of edamane beans, some broccoli and a couple of baby beetroot

+Afternoon - lots of black coffee

+19:30 chicken and lentil curry (nom!)